zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for GSSAPI negotiation results.

-   :c: The connection.
+   :param c: The connection.

-   :state: The resulting state of the negotiation.
+   :param state: The resulting state of the negotiation.

 .. _plugin-zeek-http: